 Main 120/208 volt breaker and characteristics.

-Largest 120/208 volt distribution breaker and characteristics.

-Maximum available fault currents, phase to phase and phase-to-ground for the 120/208 volt system.

 Maximum available fault current RMS symmetrical at each panel.

-Establish the required settings for all ground fault relays and provide a record of settings to the Consultant and Consultant.
+Establish the required settings for all protection relays and provide a record of settings.

-Diesel engine generator set operating procedures and breakers characteristics.
+Diesel engine generator breaker characteristics.

-[Consultant to adjust and amend study data requirements and systems to suit supply voltage for the project.]

-The Co-ordination Study and Short Circuit Study shall be performed by a company approved by the Region and the study report shall be compiled by a professional engineer licensed to practice in the Province of Ontario.

 Tests

 All equipment and electrical systems which are provided under Division 16 - Electrical shall be performance tested for electrical and mechanical defects.
 All defects and adjustments identified in the performance tests shall be rectified and all other adjustments shall be made by the Contractor prior to requesting an inspection by the Consultant.